mjansen4857/pathplanner/Writerside/topics/gui-Settings.md

 ## PPLib Telemetry

-Host
+roboRIO IP
-: The host address of the robot for use in telemetry and hot reload.
-If running simulation, this should be `localhost`.
+: The IP address of the roboRIO, this should be `10.TE.AM.2` where TEAM is replaced by your team number, i.e.
-If connected to a robot, this should be the IP address of the roboRIO: `10.TE.AM.2` where TEAM is replaced by your team number, i.e. `10.30.15.2`.
+`10.30.15.2`.

 ## Additional Options

 Holonomic Mode
 : Enable or disable holonomic mode.
-This is on by default.
-This must be enabled to access special features for holonomic drive trains.

 Hot Reload
 : Enable or disable hot reload for paths and autos.
 This is off by default.
 When connected to the robot, hot reload will